ooni/ooni.org/content/lepidopter/lepidopter.md

 In Windows, the SD card will appear only to have a fairly small size once written - about 55 to 75 MB.
 This is because most of the card has a partition that is formatted for the Linux operating system that the Raspberry Pi uses which is not visible in Windows.
-If you don't see this small directory with files such as kernel.img then the copy may not have worked correctly.
+If you don't see a small directory with files such as kernel.img then the copy may not have worked correctly.

 ## Using flashnul (if Win32DiskImager isn't successful)